-The Board decides the level of dividend in consultation or with consideration of various stakeholders, including the management of the Company's ultimate parent company, Marsh & McLennan Companies, Inc. The amount and timing of a dividend is influenced by factors such as:
+The Board decides the level of dividend in consultation with, or consideration of, various stakeholders, including the management of the Company's ultimate parent company, Marsh & McLennan Companies, Inc. The amount and timing of a dividend may be changed at any time, and influenced by factors such as:

-- the Company's working capital requirements to sustain its business plans, - the Company's future capital investment needs, and - the Company's excess financial resources.
+- the Company's working capital requirements to sustain its business plans; - the Company's future capital investment needs; and - the Company's excess financial resources.